grace-snow/gridsome-grace/projects/FiveMinPlan.md

 	<div class="limit-width page-padding">
 		<h2 class="p-main-heading">My Role: Project Lead</h2>
 		<p>
-			<strong>Despite my expansive roles on this one, it really was a team effort.</strong> I had the pleasure of working closely with a very talented developer called <a href="" target="_blank" rel="noopener noreferrer" >Ryan Simpson</a> throughout this project.
-We also had help along the way from the <a href="" target="_blank" rel="noopener noreferrer" >Angel Solutions</a> team - you know who you are.
+			<strong>Despite my expansive roles on this one, it really was a team effort.</strong> I had the pleasure of working closely with a very talented developer called <a href="https://www.linkedin.com/in/ryan-simpson-942260138/" target="_blank" rel="noopener noreferrer" >Ryan Simpson</a> throughout this project.
+We also had help along the way from the <a href="https://www.angelsolutions.co.uk/" target="_blank" rel="noopener noreferrer" >Angel Solutions</a> team - you know who you are.
 		</p>
 		<div class="auto-grid">
 			<div role="presentation">